savonet/book/audio.md

 ```{.liquidsoap include="liq/normalize_track_gain5.liq" from=1 to=-1}
 ```

-The operation of computing the ReplayGain for a given file is a bit costly so that we strongly advise to perform it once for all for your music files instead of using the above mechanisms.
+The operation of computing the gain for a given file is a bit costly, so we strongly advise to perform it once for all for your music files, with a tool such as `loudgain`, instead of using the above mechanisms.

 #### Normalization